manzeta/manzeta/README.md

- 👋 Hi, I’m @manzeta
+ 👋 Hi, I’m Man Zeta
-- 👀 I’m interested in ...
+- 👀 I’m interested in IT Industry
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Programmimg Languages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Git Hub.
 - 📫 How to reach me ...

+😊😊😊😊😊😊😊😊😊😊😊😊😊😊😊😊😊😊😊
 <!---
 manzeta/manzeta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.